Cajari River (Pará)

 The Cajari River (Rio Cajari) is a river in Amazon River delta in the state of Pará, Brazil.

 Course

 The Cajari River is in the northeast of the island of Marajó in the delta region where the Amazon and Tocantins rivers empty into the Atlantic Ocean.

 It is contained within the Marajó Archipelago Environmental Protection Area, a 5998570 ha sustainable use conservation unit created in 1989 to protect the Marajó island and surrounding islands.

-The river runs to the east of the 65181 ha Charapucu State Park into the Baía do Vieira Grande, one of the mouths of the Amazon.
+The river runs to the east of the 65181 ha Charapucu State Park into the Vieira Grande Bay, one of the mouths of the Amazon.

 The Furo Charapucu channel runs to the south of the park, connecting the Cajari River to another part of the Vieira Grande Bay.